haosdent/NodeJsSlide/README.md

+## Slide about node.js

+You can open it directly by click this [`url`](http://haosdent.github.io/NodeJsSlide).

 ### About slide template

 I am use HTML5 slide template from Google I/O 2012.
-You can find more details from [`this`](https://code.google.com/p/io-2012-slides/).
+You can find more details by check out [`this`](https://code.google.com/p/io-2012-slides/).

 ### Running from a web server